2015 Contest RulesUpdated 11/23/2014 (PDF Version)

 Count each multiplier worked only once across all modes or bands.

-100 bonus points for each county activated where at least one QSO was worked, applies to Mobile and Expedition classes only.
+For Mobiles and Expeditions only, 100 bonus points for each county activated where at least one QSO was worked.

 Multiply the total QSO points times the total multiplier value.
 Add bonus points to score (as applicable) after the multiplication.